sledgehammer/facebook/Readme.md

 * Gives hint which permissions are missing when you access a protected property.
 * Fetches connected objects as properties. $me->friends
 * Connected objects are Collection object, for easy filtering & sorting. $me->friends->orderBy('last_name');
-* Caches "/me" and "/me/friends" when using the FacebookUser object for improved performance.
+* Caches userfields and friends when using the FacebookUser object for improved performance.
+* Lazily fetches objectdata.
+No api calls for data you don't use.

 ## Improvements in the Facebook class.